Traffic

 Traffic - Reasons to Object

-• There is no apparent consideration from the planners or the council regarding traffic generated by other proposed developments in the area and their impact on the development
+• There is little or no consideration from the planners or the council regarding traffic generated by other allocations in the area and their impact on the development.

 YOU CAN MAKE A DIFFERENCE: Object/Comment on Planning Application at WNC